 Denver Brain Injury Attorneys

 If you or a loved one suffered a brain injury at the hands of a medical professional, you can take legal action.
-However, navigating the complexities of the courts in additions to the healthcare system can be daunting, which is why you need a top Denver medical malpractice attorney by your side.
+However, navigating the complexities of the court system in addition to the healthcare system can be daunting, which is why you need a top Denver medical malpractice attorney by your side.
 Call Leventhal Puga Braley P.C. at (303) 759-9945 for a free consultation.
 Tell us what happened, and we can discuss your options.